PhelanShao/tox-agents/README.md

 ### Go Deeper Than Just a Number

-Yes, you can get the essential molecular properties you need!
+Yeah, you can get the essential molecular properties you need!
 We put computational chemistry descriptors—especially those related to electronics and reactivity—at your fingertips.
 Using these is crucial for truly *understanding* how a molecule behaves and exerts its toxicity.
 ![演示动画](https://github.com/PhelanShao/tox-agents/blob/main/figure/2.gif)

 ### Online, Open-Source, and Ready to Go!